rghv234/snake/README.md

 ## Usage

-Clone this repo and run `main.lua` to start the game.
+Clone this repo and drag the `snake` folder to LOVE2D to start the game.

 Customize graphics, snake behavior, arena size etc. by modifying `game.lua`.
 See [LOVE2D documentation](https://love2d.org/wiki/Main_Page) for help.